truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 ## How to edit the plugin source code

+You will need to install the "Eclipse Plug-in Development Environment" extension software to build the source code:

 1. Download code as zip from Github, extract all to a folder of your choice
 2. Go to Eclipse IDE website to find how to install "Eclipse IDE for Embedded C/C++ Developers"
-3. Use the "Install New Software..." to install the "Eclipse Plug-in Development Environment" plugin.
+3. Use the "Install New Software..." to install the "Eclipse Plugin Development Tools/Eclipse Plug-in Development Environment" software.
 4. Open the source code plugin Eclipse IDE project from folder "truhy_intel_socfpga_plugin"
 5. Open the source code feature Eclipse IDE project from folder "truhy_intel_socfpga_feature"